AviatrixSystems/Docs/HowTos/transit_firenet_faq.rst

 What is the performance of Aviatrix Egress FQDN gateway on Transit FireNet?
 ----------------------------------------------------------------------------

-Preliminary test results are as the follows.
+Preliminary test results are as follows.

 ==============================       =========================
 # of FQDN gateways                   Throughput (Gbps)